Sonam Kapoor & Anand Ahuja's Wedding: Ranveer Singh Flaunts His Funky Sunglasses

 Ranveer Singh attended Sonam Kapoor and Anand Ahuja's wedding and flaunted his quirky, cool and funky sunglasses right from the word go.
 He didn't it remove it for a second and made it the highlight!

-The Cool Trio
+The Cool Trio Take A Selfie

 Ring leader Ranveer Singh make Arjun Kapoor and Karan Johar show off their cool sunglasses along with him.
-Out of the three, Ranveer Singh's sunglasses looks the best!
+The trio also took a selfie.

 It's Selfie Time